Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Missouri and its opponents have combined to go over the current 58-point total in all three games this season.
+- Missouri and its opponents have gone over the current 58-point total in all three games this season.

-- The combined points per game average of the two teams, 81.6, is 23.6 points above Saturday's over/under.
+- The two teams combine to average 81.6 points per game, 23.6 more than the total in this contest.

-- This contest's over/under is 18.7 points greater than the 39.3 these two squads combine to allow per game this season.
+- This contest's total is 18.7 points more than the 39.3 these two squads combine to surrender per game this season.

-- The average total in Tigers games this season is 58.7, 0.7 points above Saturday's total of 58.
+- The average total in Tigers games this season is 58.7, 0.7 points more than Saturday's total of 58.

-- In 2021, games involving the Eagles have averaged a total of 56.3 points, 1.7 fewer than this game's set over/under.

 Missouri Stats and Trends